Use the Transactions app to convert your transaction files to required by your accounting software file format.

 The statement with 4 new and 0 existing transactions was uploaded successfully.
 Click 'Review your transactions'.

-OFX, QIF or CSV files must have the Payee names, as with any Online accounting system.
-It's not necessarily exactly the same, as in your accounting system or even if don't have any names, like Payment.
+OFX, QIF, or CSV files must have the Payee names, as with any Online accounting system.
+It's not necessarily exactly the same, as in your accounting system or even if doesn't have any names, like Payment.
 You have to categorize or match that specific transaction to Vendor, expense/income account.
 We have four transactions, there is the Date, there is no Payee.
 Click on the transaction.